esteban-serfe/database-js-mysql2/README.md

 > MySQL2 wrapper for database-js

-Database-js-mysql is a wrapper around the [mysql2](https://github.com/sidorares/node-mysql2) package by Andrey Sidorov.
+Database-js-mysql2 is a wrapper around the [mysql2](https://github.com/sidorares/node-mysql2) package by Andrey Sidorov.
+This was added to allow connect to mysql without password protocol

 It is intended to be used with the [database-js](https://github.com/mlaanderson/database-js) package.
 However it can also be used in stand alone mode.
 The only reason to do that would be to use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ## Install